EsimpleStudios/Unity3D-Anaglyph-izer/README.txt

 We took the script posted by aNTeNNa trEE of the Unity Demo Team.
 We added the modification posted by Monark implementing the projection matrix method, to simplify vision for the eyes.
 Monark also posted a modified shader from the original one, which we included by default.
-Then, we cooked all our modifications:

-- created 3 external shaders for the three anaglyph modes (Red/Cyan, Red/Blue, Red/Green)
-- automatic linking of the shader to the camera
-- added automatic support for GUITexture and GUIText
-- converted the original JS script into C#

-And we finally released it under GPL for everyone to enjoy.
+Then, we cooked all our modifications, and we finally released it under GPL for everyone to enjoy.

 If you are even remotely like us, you'll spend hours firing at stuff in the bootcamp demo like idiots.

-We included shaders for 2.6.1 because the shaders included in the package are compatible only with 3.x

-WHAT'S NEW
+WHATÕS NEW (1.2)

-1.1
+- thereÕs no need anymore to link the various shaders
+- included a single parametric shader
+- itÕs now possible to create an infinite number of materials adjustable with parameters (see below) included configurations for Magenta/Green and Red/Blue modes
+- added a ÒUse Projection MatrixÓ flag to optimize the focal distance based on the cameraÕs Field of View

-- fixed a compilation bug that prevented shaders from the package to be exported correctly (all versions)
+- changed the folder structure to be more ÒUnity-friendlyÓ
-- removed renderMode variable.
-Just drag the correct shader from the package.
-- removed red/blue shader and added an improved balanced red/cyan shader
+- added a fancy Demo (ONLY 3.x) that we promise will make you jump from your chair.
+ItÕs already packed in the ÒWith_DemoÓ package and available as a project in the Assets/Demo folder

 INSTALLATION

+ONLY FOR 2.6.1: replace the shader in the package with the correct version in the source/Shaders/2.6.1 folder

 1) Link the AnaglyphizerJ.Js (Javascript) or AnaglyphizerC.Cs (C#) to the camera.
+Or Select Camera and Open Component -> Anaglyphizer -> Anaglyphizer(Cs or Js)

-2) Link the shader to the script
+2) Link your material or one of those included in the prefab folder to the script

-3) ONLY FOR 2.6.1: replace the shaders in the package with the ones included in the source/Shaders/2.6.1 folder

-KNOWN ISSUES

-The red/green and red/cyan shaders are not fully implemented.
-However they improved a lot from 1.0 release with the release of the balanced version.
-We still could use a hand balancing them to improve the package even further.

 Inspector variables to change script parameters:

-Enable Keys -> Flag
+Use Projection Matrix -> Flag
-Allows you to use keys to change values

-Down Eye Distance -> Key
-Lowers the eyes distance

-Up Eye Distance -> Key
-Raises the eyes distance

-Down Focal Distance -> Key
-Lowers the focal distance

-Up Focal Distance -> Key
-Raises the focal distance
+Improve correct lens calculation based on Field Of View parameter